linode/docs/docs/applications/game-servers/host-a-terraria-server-on-your-linode.md

 ### Screen

 Terraria, like many other game servers, runs an interactive console as part of its server process.
-While useful, this can be challenging to access when operating game servers under service managers.
-This can be solved by running Terraria in a [Screen](https://www.gnu.org/software/screen/) session to enable us to send arbitrary commands to the listening admin console within Screen.
+While useful, accessing this console can be challenging when operating game servers under service managers.
+The problem can be solved by running Terraria in a [Screen](https://www.gnu.org/software/screen/) session that will enable you to send arbitrary commands to the listening admin console within Screen.

 Install Screen with the system's package manager.